getting-data-science-done/url2features/docs/source/usage.rst

 The rest of the options turn on or off particular groups of features.

 Python Package Usage
 ^^^^^^^^^^^^^^^^^^^^

 You can import the url2features package within python and then make use of the SciKit Learn Compatible Transformer for your ML Pipeline.

-In the example below we initialise a URLTransform object that will generate the domain and extension features for any dataframe that has a column of data named 'URL_COL_NAME'
+In the example below we initialise a URLTransform object that will generate the host and top level domain features for any dataframe that has a column of data named 'URL_COL_NAME'

 .. code-block:: python